 These letters invite tenants to move into Sunset Towers.
-The building has great views, service, and air conditioning, and is in a great neighborhood.
-The letters say there are only a few left, and that the tenants should call right away.
+The building has great views, service, air conditioning, and is in a great neighborhood.
+The letters say there are only a few units left, and that the tenants should call right away.
 There's also space in the building for a doctor's office, coffee shop, and restaurant.

 Only six letters are mailed, but all six receivers respond.
 Each makes an appointment with Barney Northrup to show it to them.

 First, Barney shows the building to Grace and Jake Wexler.
 He tells them that there's only one apartment left.
 Grace is impressed by the carpeting and chandeliers, and thinks it's convenient.
 Jake's less convinced, even though, as Barney tells them, it's cheaper than their old house.
 Jake will also be able to use the doctor's office.